Charchit-beginner/chatapp/README.md

 # chatapp
-A chat app with image,video audio recording and sharing</br>
+A chat app with image,video audio recording and sharing and private chat.</br>
-then visit this site</br>
+visit this site</br>
 https://chatapp-a.herokuapp.com/